jgon91/centralcoast/docs/Database_Documentation.md

 	note										Description of the problem -	CHARFIELD(200) NULL date										Date of the service - DATE photo										Path until the picture - URL(200) NULL

+Beacon
+	beacon_serial						Beacon serial located on the back of the device - CHARFIELD(10) refers								Indicates if the beacon belongs to a machine or a implement

+BeaconGPS
+	beacon 								Reference to a becon - INT FOREIGN KEY gps 								Reference to a gps point - INT FOREING KEY timestamp							the time the beacon was last seen in this gps position - DATE